angristan/wireguard-install/README.md

 ## Reference

-- [YouTube](https://youtu.be/IEb1U6V1s3A): How To Setup WireGuard Virtual Private Network
+- [YouTube](https://youtu.be/IEb1U6V1s3A): Demonstration on how to use this bash script.